 I want to see widows get the kind of personalized, objective financial advice they need.
-However, due to legal/regulatory restrictions, we at SMI are not allowed to offer individualized counsel.
-A widow needs a trusted and competent financial planner who will listen to her story, review her financial situation, and suggest a prudent course of action.
+However, due to legal/regulatory restrictions, we at the SMI newsletter are not allowed to offer individualized counsel.
+A widow needs a trusted and competent advisor who will listen to her story, review her financial situation, and suggest a prudent course of action.

 If you are an existing member, please Login.